selvanayaki678/employee-portal-crud/README.md

 # employee-portal-crud
-This repo using employee portal source code.
-Tech stack React js+ java+ MYSQL
+This repo is having simple webapplication source code .To create, delete, view and update employee details using this source code.
+Tech stack is React js+ java+ MYSQL